-This page describes how to download and program new games into your V2.0 Mignonette.
+This page describes how to download and program new games into your V2.1 and V2.0 Mignonette.

 There is no need to program your Mignonette Game unless you want to change the game it comes with.